 , I used about 10 beans.

-If you take out a bean to use, replace it.
-Use a few tablespoons for baking, top off the liquid.
+If you take out a bean to use, replace it and top off the liquid.

-If you have a baker in your family or on your gift list, this will be a perfect gift for the holidays, or birthday, or any occasion really!
+If you have a baker in your family or on your gift list, this will be a perfect gift for the holidays, birthday, or any occasion!

-- Pick from our 100 Kitchen Gadgets for stocking stuffers.
+- If you want to add to your gift bottle, pick from our 100 Kitchen Gadgets for stocking stuffers.

 Homemade Vanilla in 3 Easy Steps